NativeScript/firebase/packages/firebase-admob/README.md

 A plugin that allows you to monetize your NativeScript app by integrating the [Google Mobile Ads SDK](https://developers.google.com/admob/android/sdk) into the app.

-> **Note:** Before you use this plugin, follow the instructions at [@nativescript/firebase-core](../firebase-core/) to setup your app for Firebase.
+> **Note:** Before you use this plugin, setup your app for Firebase by following the instructions at [@nativescript/firebase-core](../firebase-core/).

-The Google Mobile Ads SDK for NativeScript currently supports loading and displaying the following ads:
+The `@nativescript/firebase-admob` plugin for currently supports loading and displaying the following ad types:

 - [Banner](#banner-ads)
 - [Interstitial (full-screen)](#interstitial-ad)
 - [Native](#native-ads)